Moss & Co is 33 this January.

 Origins at a radical firm in the 1970s

-I had spent 15 years learning the practice and business of law at Bindman’s, one of the few “radical” firms then committed to legal aid work.
+I had spent 15 years learning the practice and business of law at Bindman’s, one of the very few “radical” firms then committed to legal aid work.
 It became clear to me that in the fields of criminal and civil litigation, business and practice could not be separated.
 A good lawyer just was one who was also financially astute, able to keep the practice solvent to better represent their, in the main, disadvantaged clients.
-This was not a commonly held view among the people I worked with most of whom were Oxbridge educated lawyers.
+This was not a commonly held view among the charming and professional people I worked with most of whom were Oxbridge educated lawyers.

 Creative law